UMI3D/UMI3D-SDK/README.md

 For more information about UMI3D, visit the UMI3D Consortium's website: https://umi3d-consortium.org

-The Current UMI3D-SDK version is the 1.1.b.200219.
+The Current UMI3D-SDK version is the 1.3.b.200318.
-There is currently no documentation or tutorial online.
-Those should be uploaded with upcomming UMI3D-SDK version 1.0.
+The documentation can be found in the Documentation folder. open the ./Documentation/html/index file with a web browser.

 The Git contain two unity projects.
 The first one, "UMI3D-Desktop-Browser", is an example of a UMI3D desktop browser with only the CDK part of the SDK.
 The second one, "UMI3D-SDK-Unity", is a Unity project with the complet SDK (EDK and SDK) with an example scene.

 To have a quick view on UMI3D unity sdk:
 	The recomanded Unity version is 2019.1.14f1 (This should be working with other version but why tempting fate):